 The web design tools and indeed the entire design industry is prone to rapid changes.
 New technologies emerge multiple times per year and old methods of doing things are being replaced by newer and more advanced design modes.
 The only way to keep up is to improve your skills and stay relevant.

 Design is an exciting and lucrative field.
 This makes it highly appealing to young professionals (as well as people who are looking to make a mid-career pivot).
 If you aren't growing your skills, the increasing competition will render you obsolete.
+With a growing need for designers, it is important to develop your web design skills to provide yourself with the edge you need to get any job you'd like.

 It doesn't matter how much money you're making or how exciting your work seems at the moment, burnout is never more than a couple of steps away.
 By learning and improving, you reinvigorate your work and provide new meaning to what you're doing.
 This delays and hopefully even prevents the onset of burnout.